OpenAI o3

-OpenAI o3 is a reflective generative pre-trained transformer (GPT) model developed by OpenAI as a successor to OpenAI o1 for ChatGPT.
+OpenAI o3 is a generative pre-trained transformer (GPT) model developed by OpenAI as a successor to OpenAI o1 for ChatGPT.
 It is designed to devote additional deliberation time when addressing questions that require step-by-step logical reasoning.
 On January 31, 2025, OpenAI released a smaller model, o3-mini, followed on April 16 by o3 and o4-mini.

 History

 The OpenAI o3 model was announced on December 20, 2024.
 It was called "o3" rather than "o2" to avoid trademark conflict with the mobile carrier brand named O2.
 OpenAI invited safety and security researchers to apply for early access of these models until January 10, 2025.
 Similarly to o1, there are two different models: o3 and o3-mini.

 On January 31, 2025, OpenAI released o3-mini to all ChatGPT users (including free-tier) and some API users.
 OpenAI describes o3-mini as a "specialized alternative" to o1 for "technical domains requiring precision and speed". o3-mini features three reasoning effort levels: low, medium and high.
 The free version uses medium.
 The variant using more compute is called o3-mini-high, and is available to paid subscribers.
 Subscribers to ChatGPT's Pro tier have unlimited access to both o3-mini and o3-mini-high.

 On February 2, OpenAI launched OpenAI Deep Research, a ChatGPT service using a version of o3 that makes comprehensive reports within 5 to 30 minutes, based on web searches.

 On February 6, in response to pressure from rivals like DeepSeek R1, OpenAI announced an update aimed at enhancing the transparency of the thought process in its o3-mini model.

 On February 12, OpenAI further increased rate limits for o3-mini-high to 50 requests per day (from 50 requests per week) for ChatGPT Plus subscribers, and implemented file/image upload support.

 On April 16, 2025, OpenAI released o3 and o4-mini, a successor of o3-mini.

 On June 10, OpenAI released o3-pro, which the company claims is its most capable model yet.
 OpenAI stated: "We recommend using it for challenging questions where reliability matters more than speed, and waiting a few minutes is worth the tradeoff".

+On May 28, 2026, OpenAI announced that o3 would be retired from ChatGPT on August 26, 2026, following a 90-day sunset period.
+The company stated that the change applied only to ChatGPT and did not affect the API.